 - Google Translate,

 Now just go and make the most of it!

-To conclude, we’ll say that taking Russian language lessons is a pretty good idea if you want to progress rapidly and well, but that they are many tools that will help you become fluent, especially if you already have language skills.
+To conclude, we'll say that finding Russian courses London or wherever you live is a pretty good idea if you want to progress rapidly and well, but that they are many tools that will help you become fluent, especially if you already have language skills.

 Want to learn more about Russia?